 What is a "mild case"?
 It's a recent case.
 It's where you just noticed the itch.
-It takes about 6 weeks for the itch to show up after the scabies mites move in, so it isn't really a "new" infestation, but the itch is new for you.
+It takes 4 to 6 weeks for the itch to show up after the scabies mites move in, so it isn't really a "new" infestation, but the itch is new for you.

 No matter what you need to treat your laundry to kill any stray mites or their eggs.
 It’s simple to do: dry your laundry (clothes, sheets, pillow cases, etc.) on high heat until they are completely dry (at least 30 minutes).
+Do NOT wash first.
 The hot, dry heat dries out and kills the scabies mites and their eggs.
 Hot water DOES NOT kill the mites and their eggs.

 The main difference in the treatment is how long it lasts.
 A mild case may be treated over 8 or 9 days.
 A stubborn case may need the full 29 day treatment.

 I also went in and got a prescription for antibiotics.
 It turns out the scabies mites produce a protein that lowers your body's ability to fight off certain bacteria.
 That means the bacteria can spread throughout your body and infect your sores from the inside.
 Read more information about scabies, bacterial infections and how to easily cure them here.

-Also, it's important you know there are several treatments for scabies.
+It's important you know there are several treatments for scabies.
 There are some permethrin resistant scabies mites so if one treatment doesn't work, there is still hope.
 If you get cured quickly, good for you!
 If you have a stubborn case, read about the various treatments and don’t give up hope.

-The three treatments you can get without a prescription are benzyl benzoate lotion (Benzemul), 10% sulfur lotion and Eurax lotion (and cream).
+The three treatments you can get pre-mixed without a prescription are benzyl benzoate lotion (Benzemul), 10% sulfur lotion and Eurax lotion (and cream).
 Eurax is very soothing and eases itching but Eurax alone isn't going to cure scabies.
-Eurax helps kill the mites some, but I think most folks will need to also do either sulfur lotion or Benzemul lotion.
+Eurax helps kill the mites some, but I think most folks will need to also do either sulfur lotion or Benzemul lotion on different days.

-Lyclear (5% permethrin cream), Benzemul (benzyl benzoate lotion) and Eurax can be ordered from an Australian pharmacy and take about 10 days to arrive.
-I have ordered Benzemul from that on-line pharmacy myself and it appears to be genuine (I have no conection to them and get no commission).
+Lyclear (5% permethrin cream), Benzemul (benzyl benzoate lotion) and Eurax can be ordered from an Australian English pharmacy and take about 10 days to arrive.
+I have ordered Benzemul from that Australian on-line pharmacy myself and it appears to be genuine (I have no connection to them and get no commission).
 Australia has real pharmaceutical controls and laws — I would not order products from India or China (even if they are on eBay or Amazon I don't trust them).
 Even pharmacies that claim to be in Canada are usually bogus.
 Please go to my individual pages on Benzyl Benzoate and Eurax for the latest links on where to get them.

-Also I took ivermectin horse paste because my doctor would only prescribe 2 doses and I felt I needed seven doses (over 29 days).
-It is only approved for treatment of animals such as horses, sheep and cattle.
+Also I took ivermectin horse paste because my doctor would only prescribe 2 doses of pills and I felt I needed seven doses (over 29 days).
+Ivermectin horse paste is only approved for treatment of animals such as horses, sheep and cattle.
 I experimented and treated myself as if I were an animal.
 You have to decide for yourself what you do for you.
 Click here for a YouTube video on how to measure doses of ivermectin horse paste.